-NORTH CAROLINA: HOT Lanes on I-40 in Raleigh/Piedmont
+NORTH CAROLINA: HOT Lanes on I-40 in Raleigh/Piedmont Triad

 HOT lanes and other potential value pricing options are being explored on I-40 in North Carolina's Piedmont (Greensboro, High Point, and Winston-Salem) and Research Triangle (Raleigh and Durham) areas.
 I-40 is the principal east-west corridor for the southern half of the U.S. The highway segments in the Research Triangle area are seriously over-capacity.
-Due to continued employment and residential growth, the segments in the Piedmont Triad are showing signs of similar affects during peak period congestion.
+Due to continued employment and residential growth, the segments in the Piedmont Trian are showing signs of similar effects during the peak periods.

-Study Complete: The study was completed in October 2005 and the project team is working to finalize the report.
+Study Completed: The study was completed in October 2005 and NCDOT continues to work with the North Carolina A& T to finalize the report.

-For Additional Information Contact: Rick Lakata, NCDOT; tel: 919/715-2464, e-mail: rjlakata@dot.state.nc.us.
+For Additional Information Contact: Mustan Kadibhai, NCDOT; tel: 919/508-1819, e-mail: mkadibjai@dot.state.nc.us